EL-Grande/SASSACL-WebSAPI/README.md

  The SASSACL-WebSAPI.R script implements the modularised algorithms  to fascilitate data operations like web scraping, data wrangling and data visualisation using tables and maps.
 These indiviual algorithmsare then consolidated into a shiny dashoard via the SASSCAL_WebSAPI.R script.

- Note that the App and the scripts will under go several changes depending on the changes to the original concept taking into considerations aspects like user requirements, legality and ethics.
+ Note that the App and the scripts will undergo several changes depending on the changes to the original concept taking into considerations aspects like user requirements, legality and ethics.